scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

         trials=trials)
     print trials.trials[0]['results']

-An objective function can use just about any keys to store whatever values are relevant to the objective function, but there are a few special keys that are interpreted by hyperopt routines:
+An objective function can use just about any keys to store auxiliary information, but there are a few special keys that are interpreted by hyperopt routines:

 ``'loss_variance'``: type float